Quantum Altermagnetic Instability in Disordered Metals: Model for a staggered anisotropic system

 where we have defined $\varepsilon_{\bm k}=\bm k^2/2m_a$, and the vector

 We have defined the dimensionless parameter $\delta=4\Delta/t_0$ that controls the degree of staggered anisotropy, and $a$ is the lattice spacing.
-This is the standard Hamiltonian of a two dimensional electron system in presence of Rashba SO coupling, magnetization, and a AM contribution to the Zeeman term.
+This is the standard Hamiltonian of a two-dimensional electron system in the presence of Rashba spin--orbit coupling, magnetization, and an AM contribution to the Zeeman term.
 A comment is in order here.
 We have kept quadratic terms of $\bm k$ in (\ref{eq:h_model}), so, to this order, the anisotropy only enters in the term $\delta\, n_3\, a^2 (k^2_1-k^2_2)$.
 This is a feature of the expansion around the $\Gamma$ point.
 Expanding around the $X$ and $Y$ points in the Brillouin Zone, the anisotropy parameter $\delta$ would enter directly at quadratic order instead.
+Also, it is important to keep in mind that in the 4-band model, the Néel order parameter is a local operator (i.e. independent of momentum) while it becomes momentum-dependent \emph{after} the reduction to the 2-band model.